scrabbletank/farhome-rules/rulesdoc.md

 ### Rolling Dice

 Farhome uses a set of 6-sided dice to determine outcomes.
 There are 9 types of 6-sided dice, each with their own layout of successes or failures.
-With most dice rolls you roll a number of dice determined by your characters skills or abilities and a number of challenge dice added by the GM depending on how difficult the task is.
-Rolling more successes than failures means your action succeeded, while a tie or worse means your action failed.
-Sometimes your roll may be in opposition to another characters roll, in which case success goes to whoever has the most successes.
+With most dice rolls you roll a set of dice determined by your characters skills or abilities, adding challenge dice depending on the difficulty of the task.
+Rolling more successes than failures means your action succeeded.
+Sometimes your roll is contested by another characters roll.
+In these cases ties always go to the defender.

 Some dice have special symbols on them for Critical Successes and Critical Failures.
-By default these are counted as 2 success or 2 failures, but in some cases may give different results.
+These count as 2 successes and 2 failures respectively as well as adding or removing a crit.
 Defense dice work similarly to the other dice, having defense symbols instead of successes.
 Finally wound dice are used to determine damage, healing, or in some cases chance.

 #### Legend
 - CS -- Critical Success